dev-seahouse/akzara_game/README.md

 akzara_game

-A simple runner game built to chill.
+A minimalistic game to calm a restless soul.

 - A is for aware, of your surroundings
 - K is for kindle, the warmth in others.